Ohio School/District IPP Waivers

 The Ohio Revised Code (ORC) Section 3302.07 authorizes the State Superintendent of Public Instruction to waive specific statutory provisions and rules in order to implement a proposed innovative education pilot program (IPP).
 By definition, “innovative education pilot program” means a practice new to the district/building (innovative) that requires a limited period of time (pilot) to implement fully and can be sustained by the district/building after the allowable waiver period has expired.

 In the past, IPP waivers were frequently requested for exemption from the state minimum school hours or days (ORC 3313.48), though they can be requested for exemptions from other statutes.
 Requests for exemptions to the state minimum school hours or days are limited to the equivalent of four days per school year.
+In addition, statutes and rules related to the following cannot be waived: retirement system requirements; employment of staff; the education of children with disabilities; health and safety of students; education management information systems; administration of achievement and graduation tests; gifted education; calculation of school funding; and graduation requirements.

 Only districts that have a bargaining unit agreement in place which prevents them from switching their schedule from days to hours will be considered for a waiver from minimum days or hours.
 Districts able to implement the new hours schedule will no longer need “waiver days” for professional development, because they will control and be responsible for meeting established time requirements.
 Please see the Days to Hours Frequently Asked Questions.